 - 9-hole group awards: The 9 hole group also tracks scoring statistics over the course of the year rewarding various accomplishments.

 Pass the Cleat: This is an annual, one round, inter-club completion played in alternating turns at the Laguna Seca golf club or at our course.
 A team best ball format is used.

 Club Championship: All members who meet the general Tournament criteria for our Club are considered for recognition as our Club Champion.
 The three lowest gross scores for each player are totaled for the season.
-Scores for each of the rounds played during the season are included in the calculations.
 The member with the lowest total three-round score is honored as our Club Champion.
-The Club Captain maintains the records and posts them at least quarterly.

 Ace of Aces Each month, from January through October, an Ace of Aces monthly competition is held and the player with the lowest gross score plus the player with the lowest net score for the month become candidates for the annual Ace of Aces championship.
 A player can only qualify once; a runner-up is declared the monthly winner in the event that the lowest scores were achieved by a player who had qualified in a previous month.
 All monthly candidates who also meet the general Tournament criteria for our Club are eligible to play in the Ace of Aces Championship.
 Players competing in this end of year tournament will determine both a Low Gross Champion and a Low Net Champion.
 Monthly winners in the low gross category will compete for recognition as the Low Gross Champion by achieving the lowest gross score for the tournament.
 Similarly, monthly winners in the low net category will compete to determine the Low Net Champion by scoring the lowest net score for the tournament.

 First Five-Last Four: Only holes one through five and holes fifteen through eighteen counts.
 Total the gross score on those holes and deduct half of the handicap for a final score.